 Anthony Leicht - 2007

 Anthony Leicht is an experienced academic and researcher with expertise in the physiological responses to exercise with a particular emphasis on cardiac autonomic control, cardiovascular function, and exercise/physical activity capacity in healthy adults and those with chronic disease.
-He has diligently contributed to the understanding of human function and health enhancement through exercise.
-He has over 17 years of experience as an exercise science academic and enjoys teaching undergraduates within the areas of exercise physiology and exercise testing.
-He has published extensively, been involved in the successful reception of funding and awards, a member of several national/international exercise science and physiological organisations, an editorial board member for numerous international journals, and a regular invited reviewer for >40 international journals within the areas of Sport and Exercise Science, Cardiovascular Function and Physiology.
+He has over 25 years of experience as an exercise science academic and enjoys teaching undergraduates within the areas of exercise physiology and exercise testing.
+He has published extensively, been involved in the successful reception of funding and awards, a member of several national/international exercise science and physiological organisations, an editorial board member for numerous international journals, and a regular invited reviewer for >50 international journals within the areas of Sport and Exercise Science, Cardiovascular Function and Physiology.
 In addition to being a Fellow of ESSA, he is also a Fellow of the ECSS.

-Since 2001, Anthony has assisted ESSA (formerly the Australian Association for Exercise and Sports Science, AAESS) via a range of positons on committees such as: Secretary, AAESS National Board; AAESS representative on the Sports Medicine Australia Council of Disciplines; AAESS Conference Organising and Scientific Committees; AAESS Accreditation Advisory Committee; ESSA Exercise Science Advisory Group; ESSA NUCAP Committee; and ESSA Research Committee.
+Since 2001, Anthony has assisted ESSA via a range of positions on committees such as: Secretary, National Board; Conference Organising and Scientific Committees; Accreditation Advisory Committee; Exercise Science Advisory Group; University/NUCAP/Accreditation Committee/Council; and Research Committee.